-If you’d instead not like to charge your iem or would like better sound fidelity for similar price, see Best IEM (Earbuds) and Portable Headphones for 2016, or for over-the-ear Best Gaming Headphones, Soundcard, Speakers for 201
+If you’d instead not like to charge your iem or would like better sound fidelity for similar price, see Best IEM (Earbuds) and Portable Headphones, or for over-the-ear Best Gaming Headphones, Soundcard, Speakers

 Best Wireless Bluetooth IEM

 Plantronics BackBeat Go 410 $130 [Amazon] (better than Monster iSport Immersion, Motorola S11-Flex HD, Samsung Level U)

 Don’t get: Bone-conduction headphone such as AfterShokz Trekz Air – comfortable but bad quality sound

 RHA TrueConnect $170 [Amazon] The Bluetooth 5.0 will sweep the floor with the Airpods that are Bluetooth 4.0 (until the nextgen Airpods are released in 2019).
 RHA tends to be super comfortable with an insane warranty (3 years).

 I would recommend the above IEM (earbuds), and not bluetooth over-the-ear headphones, as again wired is always better quality, and people tend to spend more on over-the-ear headphones (so should be kept safely at home so they won’t break, while IEM for on-the-go).